-- a.
-Whether the assistance would address a critical need of the applicant; - b.
-The soundness of the technical assistance approach to the problem; - c.
-The qualifications of the consultant(s) to be hired or the specific
+a.
+Whether the assistance would address a critical need of the applicant; b.
+The soundness of the technical assistance approach to the problem; c.
+The qualifications of the consultant(s) to be hired or the specific criteria that will be used to select the consultant(s);

-- d.
-The commitment of the court or association to act on the consultant's recommendations; and. - e.
+d.
+The commitment of the court or association to act on the consultant's recommendations; and.

+e.
 The reasonableness of the proposed budget.